Skip to Content

 Here are some other tips for successful growing in the garden:

-- Water: As long as the eggplant get an inch of water a week then they should be fine.
+• Water: Eggplant needs an inch of water per week.
 Soaking the ground thoroughly will be necessary if there is less rain fall than that.

-- Staking: Some varities of eggplant can become dense and heavy, this may pull the plant over.
+• Staking: Some varities of eggplant can become dense and heavy, this may pull the plant over.
 Placing a stake next to the plant and securely tying the plant to it should prevent this from happening.
-This isn’t always necessary, but something to watch for.
 Staking at first site of the plant bending will help prevent any long term damage to the stem.
 This also keep the fruit from resting in the soil where it may begin to rot.

 Pest and Diseases